DeveshParagiri/yt-shorts/README.md

 # YouTube Shorts Pipeline 🎬

-Automatically create viral YouTube Shorts from podcast episodes using AI-powered highlight detection and dynamic word-level captions.
+Automatically create viral YouTube Shorts from YouTube videos using AI-powered highlight detection and dynamic word-level captions.

 ## What This Does 📋